gabriel-uzquiano/gabriel-uzquiano.github.io/persistence.md

 # Persistence

-Let us say that something **persists**, iff, somehow or other, it exists at various times; this is the neutral word.
+Let us say that something **persists**, iff, somehow or other, it exists at various times.

 - I have *existed at/been present at/occupied* times within the 20th century
 - I have *existed at/been present at/occupied* times within the 21st century